flyteorg/flytesnacks/docs/getting_started/flyte_project_components.md

 ### Dockerfile

+TK - remove this section if we want to emphasize ImageSpec

-The minimal Flyte project ships with a `Dockerfile` that defines the system requirements for running your tasks and workflows.
-You can customize this image to suit your needs:
+Flyte projects created from a template in the [flytekit-python-template GitHub repository](https://github.com/flyteorg/flytekit-python-template) contain a `Dockerfile` that defines the system requirements for running the project tasks and workflows.
+You can customize this file to suit your needs:

 ````{dropdown} See Dockerfile